 "This code does not close the socket connection."

 Blaming is never constructive code review feedback and won’t get you and your team far.
 See code reviews and coding as a team sport.
 Focus on facts and leave the blame game out of code reviews.

 3. Clarify that it’s your perspective

 While you should not blame the person writing the code, it is a great practice to use I-messages to show that the code review feedback comes from you.
-First and foremost, this signals that the feedback isn’t a universal statement or a generalization, but an observation, or an opinion or perspective of you.
+First and foremost, this signals that the feedback isn’t a universal statement or a generalization but an observation, an opinion, or a perspective of you.

 Example: Instead of saying